 If you are looking for a new job there’s no time like the present to focus on your career goals and identify what’s working and what’s not.
 With that assessment, you may find that it's time to update your resume and get your job search activities into high gear.
 That being said, Your Office Mom wants to share some advice with two important tips to help you reach your employment goals.
 Why these tips?
-These are often the trouble spots I see when working with young professionals as they try to move on to bigger and better things.
+These are often the trouble spots I see when working with young professionals as they try to move on to bigger and better things in their career.

 Focus on specific job search outcomes